GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     i.e. :code:`(0, 0, 0)`.
 (See also Section :ref:`domain_and_halo`)

 :code:`layout: Optional[str]`
-    A length-3 string with the name of axes.
+    A length- string with the name of axes.
 The sequence indicates the order of strides in decreasing order, i.e. the first entry in the sequence corresponds to the axis with the largest stride.
 The layout map is always of length 3.
 The default value is "IJK".